 This page contains Blackboard Learn 9.1 help documents for faculty (see the files on the right side of this webpage).
 We have written directions specifically for how Blackboard is set up at Oregon Tech and posted them here.

 You also have access to the help documents provided by Blackboard that show even more details but be aware that they may show options that you don't have available to you in our version.
 There are many add-on components that we did not purchase.

-Even though all browsers are supposed to work with Blackboard, we have found that Internet Explorer doesn't work as well with it.
+Even though all browsers are supposed to work with Blackboard, we have found that Internet Explorer doesn't work well with it.
 We recommend using Mozilla Firefox for the best experience.
 Chrome and Safari will also work usually.
 Also no matter which browser you normally use, if you have a problem with Blackboard, the first thing you should do is try a different browser to see if that fixes the problem.

 Blackboard 9.1 Videos

 This version of Blackboard has a very robust Grade Center.
 There are so many features that we wanted to create videos to help you learn how to use some of them.

 There are two ways to delete columns.
 The method you need to use depends on if the column is attached to an item in Blackboard or if the column was created directly in the Grade Center.

 If the column was created directly in the Grade Center, click the action link next to the item's name in the Grade Center and select "Delete Column."

 If the column is attached to an item in Blackboard, you will NOT see the "Delete Column" option listed.
 You need to delete the actual item in the class and the grade column will automatically be deleted from the Grade Center.
 For example: Go to the area where the assignment is located and delete it.
 The corresponding grade center column for that assignment will be deleted by Blackboard.